Berlin street art tour

 • Local and international street artists.

-• The East-Side-Gallery, the Berlin Wall.
+• The East Side Gallery, the Berlin Wall.

-Private guided tour in English.
+Private guided tour from 150€.
 Walking or by bike.

 We recommended a 3 hours tour.